paulkckho/ap_custom_designs/README.md

 # MyTermProjectTech1101
 This is Tech 1101 Term Project.
 Create a personal website.
+We are transforming this project into our new web store.